Pro/raspi-toolchain/README.md

-# raspberry-crosscompile-gcc9
+# Rasperry PI Toolchains

-Repository for Raspberry PI cross compiler using the new GCC9 for Raspbian Buster.
+Repository for Raspberry PI cross compiler using the new GCC8 and GCC9 for Raspbian Buster.
 This supports all new Raspberry PIs (ARMv7), and the older ones, including Zero, A, B, B+ (ARMv6) with newer GCCs.

+You can probably also use this repository for any other ARMv6 and ARMv7 devices.

 By default, newer GCC versions do not create correct binaries for ARMv6.
+Even though you pass the correct `-mcpu=` flag to gcc, it will create startup code for the newer ARMv7 architecture.
 Running them on your RasPI Zero will cause an "Illegal Instruction" exception.

 See also:
 https://stackoverflow.com/questions/55465118/gcc-8-cross-compiler-outputs-armv7-executable-instead-of-armv6